-The Common Sense Self- Regulation Model of illness representation(CSM)^(14,15) proposes that individuals make an effort to understand their illness and symptoms and engage in coping behaviours such as walking exercise that aligns with their perceptions about the illness timeline (whether it is acute, chronic, or cyclical), consequences (perceptions about illness severity), controllability (self- or treatment-efficacy to control or cure the illness), and coherence (perceived understanding and plausibility of the illness representation).
+The Common Sense Self-Regulation Model of illness representation[14,15] proposes that individuals make an effort to understand their illness and symptoms and engage in coping behaviors such as walking exercise that aligns with their perceptions about the illness timeline (whether it is acute, chronic, or cyclical), consequences (perceptions about illness severity), controllability (self-or treatment-efficacy to control or cure the illness), and coherence (perceived understanding and plausibility of the illness representation).
 Consistent associations were found between illness perceptions, coping strategies, and physical and psychological health outcomes in individuals with long-term illnesses.
-Additionally, these perceptions predicted attendance at cardiac rehabilitation, although the effects were minor.(14) Understanding an individual's perceptions of their illness and symptoms is important as inaccurate perceptions need to be addressed to improve and adherence to treatment.
-Three questionnaires have been developed to assess illness perceptions, (Illness Perception Questionnaire (IPQ)(15), Revised Illness Perception Questionnaire(IPQ-R)(16), and Brief Illness Perception Questionnaire(B-IPQ)(17)).
+In addition, these perceptions predicted attendance at cardiac rehabilitation, although the effects were minor.[14]
+Understanding an individual's perceptions of their illness and symptoms is important as inaccurate perceptions need to be addressed to improve and adherence to treatment.
+Three questionnaires have been developed to assess illness perceptions, (illness perception questionnaire (IPQ), [15] revised IPQ (IPQ-R),[16] and brief IPQ (B-IPQ)[17]).

 The B-IPQ uses a single-item scale approach to assess perceptions.
 It is ideal for patients who are elderly or very ill as it is less demanding and quicker to complete.
 It may also be more suitable for those with limited reading and writing abilities.
-A shorter questionnaire allows for investigating illness perceptions in a broader range of patient groups.(16)
+A shorter questionnaire allows for investigating illness perceptions in a broader range of patient groups.[16]

-The B-IPQ has been validated in 36 countries concept including Australia, Colombia, New Zealand, Germany, Portugal, China, Taiwan, Singapore, and Japan.(17) To date, no studies have translated, culturally adapted or assessed comprehensibility of the B-IPQ in an Indian population with PAD.
+The B-IPQ has been validated in 36 countries concept including Australia, Colombia, New Zealand, Germany, Portugal, China, Taiwan, Singapore, and Japan.
+To date, no studies have translated, culturally adapted or assessed comprehensibility of the B-IPQ in an Indian population with PAD.